apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 A brief summary of some of the key classes follows.

-The `proton::container` class is a convenient entry point into the API, allowing connections and links to be established.
+The `proton::container` class is the main entry point into the API, allowing connections and links to be established.
 Applications are structured as one or more event handlers.